mwahlers/aws-digital-twin-frontend/README.md

 # AWS Digital Twin Frontend

 ## Summary
 This project showcases a web application frontend for a digital twin (="virtual representation of an object or system") using AWS Amplify and the AWS IoT Device Shadow service.
-The AWS IoT Device Shadow service adds "shadows" to AWS IoT thing objects.
+The AWS IoT Device Shadow service adds "shadows" to AWS IoT objects.
 Shadows can make a device’s state available to apps and other services whether the device is connected to AWS IoT or not.
-The frontend application allows you to list devices registered to AWS IoT Device Shadow and display each devices state, while receiving real-time state updates.
+The frontend application in that project allows you to list devices registered to AWS IoT Device Shadow and display each devices state, while receiving real-time state updates.

-The project can be used as a starting point / boilerplate for your own digital twin projects.
+The project can be used as a starting point or boilerplate for your own digital twin projects.

 ![IoT_Frontend](./img/digital-twin-frontend.png)

 ## Prerequesites
 ### Device Shadow
-To test this application, you should have at least one IoT thing registered with AWS IoT core and sending device shadow updates.
+To test this project, you should have at least one IoT thing registered with AWS IoT core and sending device shadow updates.
 Learn more about connecting devices to AWS IoT [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html) and about the AWS IoT Device Shadow service [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).

 If you own an AWS IoT EduKit, you can follow [this SmartThermostat workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/0fc6bf2c-f59c-4490-9254-ef604942f5d3/en-US/smart-thermostat) to set up Device Shadow for your EduKit.